scholarships

 Glenn & Phyllis Fuller Scholarship

-Dianna and her family started this scholarship fund in 2010 in honor of her father, Glenn.
-Glenn’s family felt that establishing this scholarship fund to empower students who are pursuing careers in math, science, and engineering—areas of study that he so delighted in—was the perfect way to lovingly honor his memory, investing in future generations of engineers, scientists, and mathematicians.
+The Glenn and Phyllis Scholarship Fund is created to empower students who are pursuing careers in math, science, and engineering.
+Their family felt this fund was the perfect way to lovingly honor their memory by investing in future generations of engineers, scientists, and mathematicians.

 general scholarship